-Lazy loading is a design pattern used specifically in cloud deployments to prolong the initialisation of an object or artifact until it is requested by a tenant or an internal process.
+Lazy loading is a design pattern used specifically in cloud deployments to prolong the initialization of an object or artifact until it is requested by a tenant or an internal process.

-Lazy loading of tenants is a feature that is built into all WSO2 products, which ensures that in an environment with multiple tenants, all tenants are not loaded at the time the server starts.
+Lazy loading of tenants is a feature that is built into all WSO2 products.
+This feature ensures that all the tenants are not loaded at the time the server starts in an environment with multiple tenants.
 Instead, they are loaded only when a request is made to a particular tenant.
-If a tenant is not utilised for a certain period of time (30 minutes by default), it will be unloaded from memory.
+If a tenant is not utilized for a certain period of time (30 minutes by default), it will be unloaded from the memory.

 You can change the default time period allowed for tenant inactiveness by adding

-When a standalone WSO2 product instance is started with lazy loading enabled, its services, applications and other artifacts are not deployed right away.
-They are first loaded in Ghost form and the actual artifact is deployed only when a request for the artifact is made.
+When a stand-alone WSO2 product instance is started with lazy loading enabled, its services, applications and other artifacts are not deployed immediately.
+They are first loaded in the Ghost form and the actual artifact is deployed only when a request for the artifact is made.
 In addition, if an artifact has not been utilized for a certain period of time, it will be unloaded from the memory.

-When lazy loading of artifacts is enabled for PaaS deployments, lazy loading applies both for tenants as well as a tenant’s artifacts.
-As a result, for a tenant in a cloud environment, lazy loading is applicable on both levels.
+When lazy loading of artifacts is enabled for PaaS deployments, lazy loading applies both for tenants as well as a tenant artifacts.
+As a result, lazy loading is applicable on both levels for a tenant in a cloud environment.
 Therefore, the associated performance improvements and resource utilization efficiencies are optimal.